bikund2017/bikund2017/README.md

 👯 Want to Team Up: Looking for friends who enjoy programming, cloud stuff, and Microsoft Azure.

-💬 Happy to Chat About: Anything tech-related, C Programming, research methods, or what I'm learning.
+💬 Happy to Chat About: Anything tech-related, C++ Programming, research methods, or what I'm learning.

 📫 Find Me: